inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slidev/slides.md

 ### What Gleam avoids

-1. Great care around simplicity and DX
+Great care around simplicity and DX:

-   - Many of the attempts to bring typing to the Beam make it hard to pick up for developers not familiar with say Lisp, Haskell, PureScript, Elm or OCaml.
+- Many of the attempts to bring typing to the Beam make it hard to pick up for developers not familiar with say Lisp, Haskell, PureScript, Elchemy or OCaml.
-   - And let's be honest, compared to say JavaScript these are ultra-niche.
+- And let's be honest: Compared to say JavaScript these are ultra-niche.
-   - So next to immutability and strict typing developers are also forced to know these and/or understand these ultra niche technologies.
+- Why?
+Next to immutability, recursion and strict typing developers are also forced to know these and/or understand these niche technologies and be willing to read their syntax and live with their abstractions.

 ---